 To support, recognise and increase the number of volunteers and coaches

 GDW will run schemes under the following banners:

 Reaching Out - Enabling partner organisations and clubs to reach the masses.

 Schemes include: Dragon Sport Tri-Golf; Golf Xtreme; Golf in the Curriculum, Mass Audience events.

-Supporting Clubs - Work with a network of clbus to help them thrive and to ultimately become a hub within the community.
-We will provide clbus with assistance in: planning and adapting for the future, becoming customer focused and providing opportunities for all to try and reamin in the game.
+Supporting Clubs - Work with a network of clubs to help them thrive and to ultimately become a hub within the community.
+We will provide clubs with assistance in: planning and adapting for the future, becoming customer focused and providing opportunities for all to try and reamin in the game.

 Schemes include: Assisting clubs in planning for the future; Beginner Golfing Schemes; Club Accreditation.